 - Current court orders or pleadings specifying the adoptee’s custody or visitation

-Our lawyers can make sure the proper paperwork is filled out and filed and we can also explain the specific laws and help you navigate through the process from initial filing to finalization of the adoption.
+Our lawyers can make sure the proper paperwork is filled out and filed.
+We can also explain the specific laws.
+As well as help you navigate through the process from initial filing to finalization of the adoption.

 Having an expert who has been through the process numerous times for other step-parents can help you avoid making costly mistakes and ensuring your adoption goes as smoothly as possible.

-As we said, if the adoption is contested you may need to attend a hearing – and we can help you present your case to ensure the best possible outcome.
+As we said, if the adoption is contested you may need to attend a hearing.
+In this case, we can help you present your case to ensure the best possible outcome.
 However, if all parties consent to the adoption, and your petition is uncontested, a hearing may not be necessary.
-Our experienced lawyers can talk to you about your particular circumstances, and help you strengthen your case should a hearing be required.
+Our experienced lawyers can talk to you about your particular circumstances.
+In the case of a required hearing, we can help you strengthen your case.